To plug the micro SD card into your computer, you may need an adapter to do this:

 Once you have your micro SD card plugged into your computer that has an internet connection, run Raspberry Pi Imager from a desktop computer.
 It will walk you through the steps to install the Butter operating system on the micro SD card.

-Once the Raspberry Pi Image starts, you will be prompt with the screens below.
+Once the Raspberry Pi Image starts, you will be prompt to select your Raspberry Pi device.

 Select Raspberry Pi Zero 2 W (or the device you have if it's not the standard box from Butter HQ)